fbpx

 Salon staff turnover is a major issue for many salon owners.

-But even worse, having staff in the salon that are not motivated to do a good job also impacts the rest of your team negatively.
-And this can get you into a client-loosing negative spiral.
+But even worse, having staff in the salon who are not motivated to do a good job also negatively impacts the rest of your team.
+This can lead to a negative spiral of client loss.

-It’s clear that no salon manager can afford not being obsessed about retaining salon staff and keeping them engaged and motivated to do a good job.
+No salon manager can afford not to be obsessed with retaining staff and keeping them engaged and motivated to do a good job.

-In this article I’m going to take you the proven salon staff motivation drivers that will help you establish your staff motivation plan for the year ahead.
+In this article, I’ll discuss the proven salon staff motivation drivers that will help you establish your motivation plan for the year ahead.

 How to Motivate Salon Staff

-8. Invest in Training and Development of Your Salon Employees
+- Invest in the Training and Development of Your Salon Employees

 What Motivates Salon Employees?